equinlimited/assembly-client-dotnet/docs/RegistrationGroupsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="teachinggroups"></a>
+<a name="registrationgroups"></a>
-# **TeachingGroups**
+# **RegistrationGroups**
-> TeachingGroupList TeachingGroups (string subjectCode = null, int? yearCode = null, DateTime? date = null, int? academicYearId = null, DateTime? ifModifiedSince = null, int? perPage = null, int? page = null)
+> RegistrationGroup RegistrationGroups (DateTime? ifModifiedSince = null, int? yearCode = null, DateTime? date = null, int? academicYearId = null, int? perPage = null, int? page = null)

-List Teaching Groups
+List Registration Group

-Returns a list of teaching groups that match the given set of filters.
+Returns a list of registration groups that match the given set of filters.
 If a date parameter is provided then the list of groups returned is filtered to only those where the provided date falls between the groups start_date and end_date.
 Additionally when a date parameter is provided student_ids and supervior_ids are restricted to only those students who were enrolled in the group on the given date.  **Note:** Note the `If-Modified-Since` header is optional (see the page on [Conditional Requests](/api#conditional-requests) for more details).

 ### Example
 ```csharp